adamminiuk/bash-utils/README.md

-Bash utils
+bash utils
 ==========

+Holder to useful command in bash:
-Simple bash script that creates zip archive from repository.
+- Simple bash script that creates zip archive from repository.
 Either from HEAD or from stash if there were any changes.